Computer Programming with Python

 GfG sorting/search practice

-Lecture 5 Dictionaries, sets, mutability vs hashability
+Week 5 Dictionaries, sets, mutability vs hashability • Hash-based problem solving (freq maps, memoization)

 Ch 10 §10.2-10.4 (Tuples vs lists)

-Functions & testing Guttag Ch 5 & 7;
+Functions & testing Guttag Ch 5 & 7; Kiusalaas Ch 5

 Python Tutor visualizer